mendezjavier3567-prog/nexocoin/docs/wallet.md

 Balances are:

-- Stored at protocol level
+- Maintained at the global protocol state
 - Associated with addresses
-- Updated by validated transactions
+- Updated exclusively through validated transactions

 Wallet software reads balances from the blockchain state.